EXCLUSIVE-Venezuela to maintain oil industry framework under Maduro

 Ramirez said he expected the South American country to increase its oil output by 500,000 barrels per day (bpd) this year, bringing its total production to 3.5 million bpd.

-The government says it is pumping 3.0 million bpd, but many industry experts question those figures.
-Analysts say Venezuela produced just 2.34 million bpd last month.

-Ramirez said state oil company PDVSA invested $22 billion in 2012, and expected to invest $25 billion this year.
+He said Venezuela's state oil company PDVSA invested $22 billion in 2012, and expected to invest $25 billion this year.

 He said foreign energy companies working with PDVSA in Venezuela sent condolences following Chavez's death after a two-year battle with cancer, but had expressed no concerns about the political situation in the country with the world's biggest oil reserves.